laurentkal/GettingData/README.md

 The variables are further described in the 'codebook.md' file.

 ##Comments on step 5
 The ddply() function from the 'dplyr' library is used to apply the colMeans function on each variable, for each subject and activity.
 The corresponding dataset is uploaded in an independent dataset called 'averageData.txt', located in the working directory.
-It can be read using read.table() function, with the argument HEADER = TRUE.
+It can be read using read.table() function, with the argument header = TRUE.